dezso-dfield/writeups/hackthebox/machines/soulmate/soulmate.md

 ## 🔑 Credential Discovery

-Inside the configs we find credentials:
+So we found the credentials and then we will exploit

 ```
 user: ben